rom42pla/home_credit_default_risk/README.md

 The project is strusctured as follows:

-- The main directory is named `home_credit_default_risk_competition` and is where the program expects the `data` folder, where the CSVs should be.
+- The main directory is named as FinalProjectFDS and is where the program expects the “data” folder, where the CSVs should be.
-- Inside the main folder there is the `script` folder where all the `.py` modules are, `main.py` included.
+- Inside the main folder there is the script folder where all the .py modules are, main.py included.
-    - moreover, inside `scripts` there is the `feature_engineering` package where other `.py` modules are placed.
+    - moreover, inside scripts there is the “feature_engineering” package where other `.py` modules are placed.
-- `submission.csv` will be created from the program in a folder that will be in the main directory in the `logs` folder, that will be created automatically by running the script.
+- The submission csv will be created from the program in a folder that will be in the main directory in the “logs” folder, that will be created automatically by running the script.

 ## Results

-For the final solution, we achieved the **private AUC score of 0.78567** with **LGBM classifier** and running time of about 30 minutes.
+For the final solution, we achieved the private AUC score of 0.78567 with LGBM classifier and running time of about 30 minutes.